Advocacy, Direct Client Services & Support Groups

 For persons who assault non-family members

-- Helps women in developing a safety plan and setting goals for their future.
+- Developing a safety plan and setting goals for their future

-- Assists women with counseling so they can begin the healing process and decide about returning home safely or establishing independent living arrangements.
+- Provides counseling to begin the healing process and decide about returning home safely or establishing independent living arrangements.

 Children’s Prevention and Education Programs (Shelter Residents Only)